Table of Contents

 I am not intending this article to imply that I have arrived where I want to be about what I bring to my mouth, nor that I possess any kind of knowledge that is not readily available for everyone.
 Vegetarians endure a lot of explaining when asked about why we don't eat meat.
 I still struggle with some of the things I eat, wear, or buy.
 But I believe that I am on the right track to minimize the suffering my actions produce, and I am quite happy for it.

-For some people becoming vegetarians has to do with ecology, for others it is about health or ethics.
-Wherever you are in the spectrum of eating fewer animals I believe you are on the right track, and that you are helping us all with your choices.
+For some people becoming vegetarians has to do with ecology, for others, it is about health or ethics.
+Wherever you are on the spectrum of eating fewer animals I believe you are on the right track, and that you are helping us all with your choices.
 You are helping the planet, the forests, other species, and even the person in front trying to catch you at not being perfect.
 You don't need to, we do what we can.

-So next time you are approached at a dinner party about why you would't take that stake, this article might echo your reasons and help expand your arguments.
+So next time you are approached at a dinner party about why you wouldn't take that stake, this article might echo your reasons and help expand your arguments.
 With me, I just happened to have a transformative direct experience, kind of by chance while I was making a film, where I felt what it means to watch someone dying for me, my plate, and my pleasure.

 I do not encourage you to watch the clip below, you shouldn’t.
 You might already know what goes on behind the guarded walls of the meat industry, maybe you already visited a slaughterhouse.
 Maybe you are too sensitive to watch content about animal husbandry, and would understandably prefer to just read rather than watch what made me change.
 Or perhaps you choose to remain unaware of the facts in order to keep on having your favorite dishes on the menu.
 I don´t judge you as I was there most of my life, unaware of what goes on.
 This post is not meant to hurt you, but to help break the unrealistic perception most people have about the connection between perfectly packaged and marketed meat trays at the supermarket, all clean and seemingly inoffensive with happy cows on the cover, and the actual animals supplying those proteins.